 πŸ“ƒ Solution for Exercise M5.01#

-In the previous notebook, we showed how a tree with a depth of 1 level was working.
-The aim of this exercise is to repeat part of the previous experiment for a depth with 2 levels to show how the process of partitioning is repeated over time.
+In the previous notebook, we showed how a tree with 1 level depth works.
+The aim of this exercise is to repeat part of the previous experiment for a tree with 2 levels depth to show how such parameter affects the feature space partitioning.

 import pandas as pd